Pakistan says 4 from Afghanistan-based group arrested over Islamabad bombing

 Interior Minister Mohsin Naqvi told the Senate on Thursday that the bomber was Afghan.

+Naqvi on Monday claimed that Afghan nationals also took part in an assault this week on Cadet College Wana, a military-linked school in northwest Pakistan.

+The Taliban government has not commented on Pakistan's allegations, but has expressed "deep sorrow & condemnation" over both attacks.

-The accusations come amid a sharp deterioration in ties between Islamabad and Kabul, with Pakistan blaming Afghan-based militants - particularly the TTP - for a surge in attacks since the Taliban returned to power in 2021.
+The accusations come amid a sharp deterioration in ties between Islamabad and Kabul, with recent attacks prompting the worst cross-border clashes in years last month.

-Relations hit a low last month after recent attacks prompted the worst cross-border clashes in years, killing more than 70 people, including dozens of Afghan civilians, according to the United Nations.
+More than 70 people were killed, including dozens of Afghan civilians, according to the United Nations.

+The two countries agreed to a fragile ceasefire, but failed to finalise its details during several rounds of negotiations.
+Each side blamed the other for the impasse.